geekpradd/geekpradd.github.io/life/post.md

 ##Welcome to Hell

 If I ever write a biography of my life, this section should be the one most highlighted.
 Guess what?
-As you finish this letter, you will officially be the person who knows the most about my life.
+As you finish this letter, you will officially be the only person in the world who I know on a physical basis to know about this part (Another online friend helped me during the bullying phase).
 And that is why, I don't want this letter to be read by anyone else.

 I feel that I can trust you regarding this, plus I need to let everything out.
 Even if I did just write this on my computer and not share it with anyone, It just won't have the same meaning.